‘Mystery Science Theater 3000’: Joel Hodgson Reflects on 30 Years of the Weirdly Wonderful Series

 The thing that I’d noticed when I’d gotten into other writing rooms in Hollywood was we always made Mystery Science Theater completely differently, meaning when we write the show, we don’t edit it.
 We won’t edit any jokes in the room, we just write as much as possible, then later all those ideas are collaged, so the editing and creating are done at two different times.
 And I think that’s very unique for writing.
 Most writing is done in this kind of scenario where there’s a head writer just sitting there, and it’s like, “Keep pitching me ideas.
 I’m going to bat ideas around and bat ’em away if I don’t like them and that’s tough if I hurt your feelings.”
 We don’t really do that on our show.

 You’re also involved in a new series of Mystery Science Theater comic books that poke fun at old comic books.
-Are other outlets you’d like to expand into?
+Are there other outlets you’d like to expand into?

 I’m not sure if we can do much more right now, but I’m very interested in trying Mystery Science Theater in all mediums, and every medium that’s available.
 The comic book is very different than the TV show, yet people say it has the same results, and I’m very interested in that: How do you use the attributes of the medium to amplify what’s great about Mystery Science Theater?